When We Were Kings: Subject matter

 A soundtrack album for the film was released in 1997.
 It features live festival performances, in addition to new music by Zelma Davis, the duet "When We Were Kings" performed by Brian McKnight and Diana King, and "Rumble in the Jungle", the final recording done by The Fugees, in a collaboration with A Tribe Called Quest, Busta Rhymes, and John Forté.

 Awards and recognition

 When We Were Kings is regarded as one of the best boxing documentaries ever made.
-It maintains a 98% positive rating at Rotten Tomatoes and received strong reviews from critics such as Roger Ebert and Edward Guthmann.
+It maintains a 98% positive rating at Rotten Tomatoes, with the website's critics consensus calling it "an engrossing documentary that's as much about a time and a place as it is about a fight" and received strong reviews from critics such as Roger Ebert and Edward Guthmann.
 It was nominated for the NAACP Image Award for Outstanding News, Talk or Information - Special in 1998, but lost to Dinner with Oprah: A Lifetime Exclusive - Toni Morrison.

 The film won the 1996 Academy Award for Best Documentary Feature.
-At the presentation, both Ali and Foreman came up to join the filmmakers to make it clear they had long-since made peace after the fight, with Foreman even helping Ali up the stairs.
+At the presentation, both Ali and Foreman came up to join the filmmakers to make it clear they had long since made peace after the fight, with Foreman even helping Ali up the stairs.
 It was also nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.